MetaMask/metamask-extension/test/e2e/webdriver/README.md

 There are two types of XPath

 > <details><summary><b>Absolute XPath</b></summary>
-> <br>
+>
 > This is the direct way to find the element, but the disadvantage of an absolute XPath is that if there are any changes made in the path of the element, then that XPath fails.
-Hence this locator strategy should be avoided.<br>
+Hence this locator strategy should be avoided.
 >
 > </details>
 > <details><summary><b>Relative XPath</b></summary>